CNFLUX/conflux/docs/source/installation.rst

 Execution of CONFLUX is performed as with any other python file. an example running a Summation Engine is given below.

 .. code-block:: bash

-    python3 SumEngineExample.py
+    python3 examples/SumEngineExample.py

-Running this specific example will output a ``.png`` file with a U235 neutrino spectrum.
+Running this specific example will output a ``.pdf`` file with a U235 neutrino spectrum.
 How to extract other spectral information can be found within the various examples provided with CONFLUX.